faceslog/SteamPlaytimeBooster/README.md

 **Could My Account Get Scam ?**
 - No, Only you can enter your **Username** and **Password** into the console, this details are secure and stay only on your computer.

+**I have an issue that is not listed what can I do ?**
+- You can contact me on discord: faceslog#6851 or open an issue here